Cezary-Nakielski/Project-Four-Forumbus/README.md

 | Yes | User is told that a post with the same title already exists when the user tries to create a post with already existing title |
 | Yes | Whe creating a post, if the user tries to create a post with empty content or without a title, the user is informed that these fields are required |

+User is guided with alerts during the processes of registration, login and log out.
+Operations which are not permitted are communicated.

 After Logging in or logging out the user the user is brought to the main page.

 After creating, updating or deleting a post the user is brought to the main page.